ssunday/sexuality-calculator/README.md

 # Sexuality Calculator

 This is still WIP, language very rough, needs to be better, I know.
+If you have suggestions, please leave an issue or pull request.

-Built with [React Static](https://github.com/react-static/react-static), styled-components, and Typescript.
+Built with [React Static](https://github.com/react-static/react-static), [styled-components](https://styled-components.com), and TypeScript.

 ## Setup